-Athena, in her wisdom, was not daunted.
-She planted the seedling of an olive tree on the rock which immediately grew and bore olives, enough to feed all the people of the city.
+The wise Athena was not daunted.
+She planted the seedling of an olive tree on the rock, which immediately grew and bore olives, enough to feed all the people of the city.
 Watching the contest, Zeus -king of the twelve gods of Olympus- asked the other gods to judge which gift was best.
-However he also requested the opinion of King Cecrops.
-The King addressed his people and they began to shout "olive!"
-As he considered the gifts and his people's cries he favoured Athena's offering and believed it would prove the most precious of all to the city.
-Thus was Athena pronounced the winner, the city's new patron goddess and the city was duly named Αθηνα or Athensin her honour.
-The olive tree also became a sacred symbol for the Athenians, so much so that their currency depicted their goddess Athena with an olive wreath on her helmet.
+However, he also requested the opinion of King Cecrops.
+Cecrops, in turn, addressed his people who began to shout "olive!".
+As he considered the gifts and his people's desire, he favored Athena's offering, as he believed it would prove to be the most precious of the two for the city.
+Thus, Athena was pronounced the winner and the city's new patron goddess, with the city being duly named Αθηνα or Athens in her honor.
+The olive tree also became a sacred symbol for the Athenians, so much so that their currency depicted goddess Athena with an olive wreath on her helmet.

 Statue of Athena goddess - credits: yiannisscheidt/Shutterstock.com